-In certain circumstances, the Title IX Coordinator] may determine that an emergency removal is appropriate.
-If that decision is made, the Respondent will be notified of the decision and be given the option to meet with the Title IX Coordinator prior to such emergency removal being imposed or as soon thereafter as reasonably possible to show cause why the action should not be implemented or should be modified.
+In certain circumstances, the Vice Provost of Student Life and Dean of Students may determine that an emergency removal is appropriate.
+If that decision is made, the Respondent will be notified of the decision and be given the option to meet with the Vice Provost of Student Life and Dean of Students prior to such emergency removal being imposed or as soon thereafter as reasonably possible to show cause why the action should not be implemented or should be modified.